A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA: Discussion

 \section{Discussion}

 In this study, we developed and evaluated a data parsimonious incidence versus cumulative cases (ICC) curves framework to forecast dengue outbreaks in Florida (2022–2023).
-Motivated by the limited generalizability and data requirements of many existing forecasting approaches, we extended the ICC model from a basic SIR formulation to a two-population SEIR model of dengue, with only two parameters estimated from human incidence data.
-We also used an established Bayesian framework based on ICC-curve method to quantify the uncertainty in reported human cases.
-Our results show that these frameworks reproduce key features of outbreak timing and trajectory with competitive accuracy while requiring only the target year’s case time series as input.
+Motivated by the limited generalizability and data requirements of many existing forecasting approaches, we extended the theoretical justification of the ICC approach beyond the basic SIR setting by proving that the same parabolic incidence–cumulative cases relation also holds for a complicated model of dengue transmission; the resulting ICC formulation remains a two-parameter model estimated from human incidence data.